Nikodem2006/Nikodem2006/README.md

 - 👋 Hi, I’m @Nikodem2006
 - 👀 I’m interested in football, Volleyball, basketball and i like a run.
-- 🌱 I’m currently learning in primary school
+- 🌱 I’m currently learning in secondary school
 - 💞️ I’m looking to collaborate on love
-- 📫 How to reach me in London
+- 📫 How to reach me in home.

 <!---
 Nikodem2006/Nikodem2006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.